Sanket77Shanbhag/Sanket77Shanbhag/README.md

 - Implemented grayscale & Gaussian filtering for noise reduction.
 - Built with **OpenCV** and **NumPy**.

+### 🔹 AI-Virtual-Keyboard
+A webcam-based, gesture-enabled virtual keyboard built with Python and OpenCV.
+▪ Uses **MediaPipe** for palm and finger detection
+▪ Clicks detected when distance between fingers drops below threshold ▪ No external hardware needed – just a webcam
+▪ Designed to support hands-free typing and help specially-abled users
 ---

 <h3 align="left">Connect with me:</h3>